 It’s often tempting to craft your sales pitch deck around what you know about your product.
-Perhaps you have an impressive list of marquee customers for your deck or an advanced set of features that your competition doesn’t have.
+Perhaps you have an impressive list of marquee customers for your sales deck or an advanced set of features that your competition doesn’t have.

 What big names and cool features can’t do is answer the question of why.
 If you can’t tell prospects why your product matters, then you haven’t convinced them to pick you.